IDENTIFYING PATIENTS

 Dosing Information

-LIVMARLI should be taken 30 minutes before a meal in the morning.
+LIVMARLI should be taken 30 minutes before a meal.
 The provided oral dosing dispenser must be used to accurately measure the dose.
 Any remaining LIVMARLI should be discarded 100 days after first opening the bottle.